glennhenry/cs-notes/docs/compilers-and-programming-languages/07-control-flow/control-flow.md

 Let's say a for-loop syntax is like `for (i = start; i < end; i += step)`

-For-loop can introduce some unusual usage :
+For-loop can introduce some unusual usage:

-- **Loop variable modified inside loop** : Some languages don't allow the modification of loop variables, including the `start`, `end`, and `step`.
+- **Loop variable modified inside loop**: Some languages don't allow the modification of loop variables, including the `start`, `end`, and `step`.
 Modification involves assigning a value to them directly or through reference, or using an external source for their value (e.g., reading from a file and the value inside the file is changed by other program).
 Modifying loop variables in languages that allow it could potentially cause unexpected behavior, such as loop terminating too early.
-- **Empty bounds** : A situation where the first iteration already terminates the loop.
-A compiler may translate loop code into lower-level instruction like :
+- **Empty bounds**: A situation where the first iteration already terminates the loop.
+A compiler may translate loop code into lower-level instruction like:

   ![For-loop low-level instructions](./for-loop.png)
-   Source : Book page 274
+   Source: Book page 274

   It uses `r1`, `r2`, and `r3` to store loop variables, with `L1` acting as the loop body and `L2` acting as the code outside the loop.
 Before executing the loop body, including the first iteration, the condition is always checked first.
 This will prevent the loop body to be executed even in the first iteration.

-- **Loop variable used outside loop** : Languages prevent this by making the loop variables as local variable, with the loop body being the scope.
+- **Loop variable used outside loop**: Languages prevent this by making the loop variables as local variable, with the loop body being the scope.

 :::tip
 A problem can arise when incrementing the loop variable, be aware of data type overflow.
 For instance, a common mistake is using small data types with a large loop condition, such as `for (short i = 0; i < 100000; i++)`.
 This code will result in an infinite loop because a `short`, or a 16-bit integer, has a range value of -32.768 to 32.767.
 Before it reaches 100.000, it will wrap around to the minimum value, -32.768, making it impossible to terminate the loop.